jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         general condition requires anxiety relief to prevent greater risks.</li> <li>Situations in which we determine that local anesthesia will not achieve the desired effect due to the size, location of the lesion and/or duration of the procedure;
-        such as the placement of multiple implants in both jaws.</li> <li>Odontophobic patients or with real panic to the Dentist.</li> </ol>\n"
+        for example, the placement of multiple implants in both jaws.</li> <li>Odontophobic patients or with real panic to the Dentist.</li> </ol>\n"
     - question: Can these interventions produce any side effects?
       answer: "<p>It is very difficult, since the drugs are generally used with very